rancher/opni-docs/docs/install/main.md

 ## Installing
-Use a 1-command install: `opnictl` - A small tool to install the opni stack on Kubernetes cluster If no Kubeconfig is specified, Opnictl will look for the path specified within the KUBECONFIG environmental variable.
+Use a 1-command install: `opnictl` - A small tool to install the opni stack on Kubernetes cluster If no Kubeconfig is specified, Opnictl will look for the file within ~/.kube/config
 ```
 ./opnictl install
 ```